Mukesh9092/nodejs-runtime/README.md

  * While supporting multiple languages, Buildpack does the build but doesn't actually provide an invoker for your function.
  * Riff's nodejs invoker supports both standalone functions and full Node.js modules.

-Hence we settled for riff now, and we think that we can switch runtime.
-Riff's function model is very simple, as in this square example:
+Hence we settled for riff now, but the lock-in is minimal.
+Riff's function model is simple, as in this square example:

 ```nodejs
 module.exports = x => x * x;